Jetayli/budget-tracker/replit.md

 ## Overview

-A utility-focused web application for tracking marketing budgets and expenses.
-The application allows users to set a total marketing budget and monitor individual expenses across different categories (Advertising, Social Media, Content, Events, Email Marketing, SEO, and Other).
+A utility-focused web application for tracking marketing budgets and expenses across multiple projects.
+The application allows users to create projects with individual budgets and monitor expenses across different categories (Advertising, Social Media, Content, Events, Email Marketing, SEO, and Other).
 Built with a focus on clarity, efficiency, and data legibility, following Material Design principles adapted for financial data visualization.

-The application provides real-time budget tracking with visual indicators (progress bars, currency displays) and supports full CRUD operations on expenses.
-The design emphasizes immediate data visibility and efficient data entry, making it ideal for marketing teams managing campaign budgets.
+The application provides real-time budget tracking with visual indicators (progress bars, currency displays) and supports full CRUD operations on both projects and expenses.
+The design emphasizes immediate data visibility and efficient data entry, making it ideal for marketing teams managing multiple campaign budgets.

 ## User Preferences